-In addition to a multitude of outdoor activities in the surrounding Nantahala National Forest, Highlands boasts exquisite restaurants, fabulous shopping, and great cultural arts scene.
+In addition to a multitude of outdoor activities in the surrounding Nantahala National Forest, Highlands boasts exquisite restaurants, fabulous shopping and a great cultural arts scene.
 The "postcard" downtown offers plenty of art galleries, antique stores and upscale boutiques.
 Five of the restaurants have been awarded the coveted Wine Spectator Award of Excellence.
 In the middle of downtown Highlands is Old Edwards Inn and Spa, a resort consisting of the historic main building, a full-service European–style spa, Madison’s Restaurant and Wine Garden.

-If you are looking for a cultural experience, they have professional summer stock theater at the Highlands Playhouse, the Highlands Cashiers Chamber Music concerts, the American Museum of Cut and Engraved Glass, improvisation at the Instant Theater, and varied other productions.
+If you are looking for a cultural experience, they have professional summer stock theater at the Highlands Playhouse, the Highlands Cashiers Chamber Music concerts, the American Museum of Cut and Engraved Glass, improvisation at the Instant Theater and varied other productions.
 The Center for Life Enrichment offers several classes each week on varied topics.
 Enjoy the auction at Scudders or shows at various art galleries.

 Highlands Heritage Trail is a walking tour of the historic downtown area.
 There are two options: a three block walk and a 20-block walk (3.5 miles) with 51 historic spots along the way.

 The Bascom's visual arts center offers more than 60 classes and workshops between June and October.
 Fourteen artists-in-residence offer classes as well as lectures to the public.
 Their gallery always has a wonderful show.
 It's a must see.
 And we love riding through their covered bridge entrance.

 Arts: For the latest performing arts events, check out the Highlands-Cashiers Chamber Music Festival, Highlands Playhouse and Highlands Cashiers Players.